As the first hosepipe ban in the UK since 2018 comes into effect, we look at ways to save water and outline exactly what you can and can't do

 Think about ways you can reuse any water from the home in the garden.
 Plants can be watered with bath, shower and kitchen water.
 Soil and potting compost are effective at filtering out contaminants including soaps and detergents, so there's no need to worry about using it on your plants.

 Buy a water butt – A water butt collects the rain (when it finally arrives) from your roof, so you can give your plants a drink without drawing on public reserves.
-Prices start at around £25 and you and get a range of designs from slimline tanks for small spaces to water butts that look like Grecian urns.
+You can get a range of designs from slimline tanks for small spaces to water butts that look like Grecian urns.

 Invest in a rainwater harvesting system – A basic system consists of a filter, tank and pump allowing rainwater to be filtered, stored and reused for non-drinking water applications.
 They can reduce up to 45% per cent of water usage in the home.
 Aim for a unit that can fill about three 6l watering cans every day for at least a week, so between 140 and 280 litres of storage capacity.